 Moniack Mhor’s location is wild and ‘islanded’, its staff and ethos are warm (log fires) and welcoming (full larders), and it is Scotland’s first Independent Writing Centre.

 Three fine essentials for literary exploration and inspiration whether author, tutor or student.

-Jackie Kay is a multi-prizewinning novelist, memoir writer, playwright and poet.
+Jackie Kay is Scotland’s National Poet Laureate, and a multi-prizewinning novelist, memoir writer, playwright and poet.
 She won the Scottish Book of the Year Award in 2012 with Red Dust Road.
 She was awarded an MBE in 2006, and teaches creative writing at Newcastle University.

 I am delighted to be a patron of Moniack Mhor.
 I’ve had many years of inspiration from the surrounding land and the magical house, the big bothy and the wee croft.
 Moniack Mhor is a special place which firmly helps people on their imaginative and creative journeys.
 The road forks and it stops at Moniack.
 Down the short hill, the vista opens.
 I’m proud to be involved in a place that makes things possible for so many different people from all over the world.

-Liz Lochhead is Scotland’s National Poet Laureate.
+Liz Lochhead was Scotland’s National Poet Laureate from 2011 to 2016.
 Her collections include Frankenstein & Other Poems and The Colour of Black and White.
 She is also a prolific playwright and monologue writer and performer.

 Val McDermid is an internationally best-selling award winning writer.
 She has published 28 crime novels, children’s fiction, non-fiction, radio drama and short stories.
 She is a regular broadcaster on BBC Radio4.
 She lives in Edinburgh.